mikeph52/GC-Genie/README.md

 # GC-Genie
-GC-Genie is a GC percentage calculator for MacOS, written in C++.
+GC-Genie is a GC percentage calculator for GNU Linux and MacOS, written in C++.
-It currently supports fasta formats.
+It currently supports fasta formats(.fasta, .fa).
 - To run the app, simply type:
 ```
 gcgenie <filename>